ubdussamad/DAS-utils/Pair_Radio_TX_to_RX.md

 # Duplicating a model and renaming it

 ## Duping a model
-The transmitters can connect to multiple radio receivers but not at the same time.
+The transmitters can connect to multiple radio receivers, but not at the same time.
 Thus, each paired radio receiver has a model associated with it.
 For our porpose, we need to clone any exsisting `Rover` model and then rename it to our liking *e.g. sam's-rover*.